-Apple Pages 2.6.1 for iPad and iPhone review
+Apple Pages for iPad, iPhone full review

 Welcome to our review of Pages 2.6.1 for iOS, updated on 10 February 2016.
 Original review by Karl Hodge.

 Pages was updated to version 2.6 in October 2015, with the usual collection of bug fixes following just a month later in version 2.6.1.
 Pages 2.6.1 will still run on iOS 8.4, so you don't need to upgrade to iOS 9 in order to use it.
 However, most of the new features in this update are designed to reflect the latest features and technologies introduced with iOS 9 and the latest iPhone and iPad hardware.